yueguoguo/yueguoguo.github.io/_posts/2017-05-23-elastic-use-of-cloud.md

 ---
 layout:     post
 title:      Cloud for elastic data science
-date:       2017-05-23 21:43:29
+date:       2017-05-23 16:43:29
-summary:    Explosions of random thoughts.
+summary:    Operationalization with Azure Data Science Virtual Machine.
-categories: data science, cloud
+categories: data science, cloud, azure, data science virtual machine
 ---

 > "Everything Should Be Made as Simple as Possible, But Not Simpler."